Abdulrashid Sadulaev: 2022

-On October 15, 2022, Sadulaev faced Belarusian Aliaksandr Hushtyn at Poddubny wrestling league 2.
+On 15 October 2022, Sadulaev faced Belarusian Aliaksandr Hushtyn at Poddubny wrestling league 2.
 He won this match by score (7–0).
+In 2022, Russian athletes were banned by the United World Wrestling Federation from competing.
+This led to Sadulaev being banned from the 2022 World Wrestling Championships in which he was considered by many to be the heavy favorite.
+Sadulaev's rival, Kyle Snyder, would go on to win the competition.

 2023

-On September 18, 2023, he competed at the 2023 World Championships held in Belgrade, Serbia.
+On 18 September 2023, he competed at the 2023 World Championships held in Belgrade, Serbia.
 In the quarterfinals, he got a neck injury against his opponent Akhmed Tazhudinov of Bahrain and retired from the championships, being down 2–9 prior to retirement.
 It was only Sadulaev's fourth loss at the senior level, and the first since his loss in the final of the 2017 World Championships to Snyder.

 2024

-On January 28, 2024, Sadulaev won the Ivan Yarygin cup held in Krasnoyarsk, Russia.
+On 28 January 2024, Sadulaev won the Ivan Yarygin cup held in Krasnoyarsk, Russia.
 A few months later, he won the Russian Nationals for a sixth time at 97 kg.
 After he was barred from competing at the 2024 Olympics, Sadulaev defeated the 92 kg Russian Nationals champion Alan Bagaev in a special wrestle-off to qualify for the 2024 World Wrestling Championships.
 There, he won his 6th world title at 92 kilos, defeating World and Olympic champion David Taylor 7-0 and World champion Kamran Ghasempour 5–3.
 With this victory, he became the second wrestler in history to win world titles in three different weight classes.

+2026: Real American Freestyle

+Sadulaev signed an exclusive contract with Real American Freestyle (RAF) on 15 January 2026.

+He won gold at the 2026 European Wrestling Championships, defeating Batyrbek Tsakulov in the final.

+He challenged Kyle Snyder for the RAF Light Heavyweight Championship in the co-main event of RAF Georgia on 11 July 2026.
+He lost via pin and suffered a knee injury.